Mount Ossa (Tasmania): Early development

 In 1892 the Mole Creek and Zeehan Mineral Prospecting and Exploration Company Ltd discovered Permian coal at the base of Mt Ossa and surrounding areas, excavating several tunnels.
 The seams were found to be of low quality and the tunnels were not developed, although copper mining was present in the surrounding area.
 A 1920s attempt to prospect for oil failed after the government warned investors away.

 Mining and surveying activities led to the development of the area.
 Stewards Track was created from the east, and was extended and renamed the Innes Track (now Arm River Track).
 Old Pelion Hut formed the base of mining operations, and still stands today as a hut on the Overland Track and start point for bushwalkers climbing Mount Ossa.

 Trappers worked in the area from the 1860s until the collapse of the fur trade in the 1950s, although hunting in the park was declared illegal after 1927.
 They established huts, some of which are still in use, and burned the land to encourage fresh growth and game.

 National park

 In the 1910s Gustav and Kate Weindorfer began campaigning for the area from Cradle Mountain to Lake St Clair, including Mount Ossa, to be a national park.
 It was declared a scenic reserve in 1922, a wildlife reserve in 1927 and its current designation of national park from 1947.
 During this transition former trappers began building huts and guiding bushwalkers, including Paddy Hartnett, Weindorfer and Bob Quaile.

 Since then Mount Ossa has become a popular bushwalking destination with an established route to the top.
-In 1991 30% of Overland Track walkers detoured up the mountain.
+In 1991 30 per cent of Overland Track walkers detoured up the mountain.